 - The Radiated Power column shows the total radiated power from the structure.

-- The Structure Loss column shows the total consumed power (ohmic losses) in the structure.
+- The Structure Loss column shows the total consumed power, representing ohmic losses in the structure.

-- The Efficiency column is the radiated power to the input power ratio.
-When the structure is lossless, an efficiency of 100% is obtained.
+- The Efficiency column displays the radiated power-to-input power ratio.
+When the structure is lossless, it results in an efficiency of 100%.

-- The Directivity [dBi] column is the peak directivity in decibels with reference to an isotropic source .
+- The Directivity columns display the peak directivity, dimensionless and in decibels (dBi) with reference to an isotropic source.

-- The Gain [dBi] column is the peak gain in decibels with reference to an isotropic source.
+- The Gain columns display the peak gain, dimensionless and in decibels (dBi) with reference to an isotropic source.

-- The Pav column is the average power density.
+- The Av.
+Power Density column is the average power density.
 This value is calculated averaging the power density over all directions in space.

-- The Pmax column is the maximum value of the radiated power density.
+- The Peak Power Density column is the maximum value of the radiated power density.

 - The Theta (max) and Phi (max) columns are the zenith and azimuth angles, respectively, in the direction of maximum radiation.